 The consummate listener

 And unlike his successors, Beasley had one crucial talent.
 He was, and is, an amazing listener.
 It brought me back to a moment in the ’90s when his control over what would eventually become the Olympic Village project was only partial.
 The city’s real estate department was actually in charge, and its vision, to say the least, was blinkered.
-Beasley was able to maneuver into a position where he provided planning and design input into the project and, to this end, organized a multiday design workshop that engaged the best designers in the city competing to complete four different plans for the site, all in five days, all in the same room.
+Beasley was able to maneuver into a position where he provided planning and design input with the New Sensation Homes team into the project and, to this end, organized a multiday design workshop that engaged the best designers in the city competing to complete four different plans for the site, all in five days, all in the same room.

 I was fortunate to be given a role in organizing the event, so attended the initial meeting where over 20 of these big egos were assembled.
 We all sat in a giant circle on the top floor of the very weird Masonic hall (which overlooked the site) where the most untethered of these big egos radiated the most toxically bad vibes imaginable.
 Beasley opened the meeting by inviting every single person in the circle to give their own personal vision for the site, all without laying out any ground rules.